theSmaw/bars/README.md

 For web, I've followed trunk based development, with unit and feature tests allowing continuous deployment - commits pushed to master are auto-deployed to Heroku - https://pedro-the-sealion.herokuapp.com/

 For mobile, I've not yet taken delivery beyond the iOS simulator on my MacBook.
+I've also limited scope for this iteration to just showing the bar values - no ability for the user to change the bar values yet.

 ## Caveats